-It is officially summers here, though I do not see a sign of it.
-One day its sunny and the next week it is back to cold and windy weather :-(.
-Still the weather is a bit better than winters.
-So when it’s summer’s we all scream for Ice Cream.
+In some parts of the world, summers are there and some like us are hoping for it to arrive soon.
+So when it’s spring or summer we all scream for Ice Cream.
 So today I am sharing a completely new Ice Cream at least for me, 4 Ingredient Gulkand Ice cream, which I made on the go.

-Yes I literally made it on the go.
-I was all set to make my 3 ingredient Chocolate Ice Cream for my kid’s as the earlier batch was over.
-But guess what, after I whipped the cream, I realised I do not have any condensed milk.
-Phew yes, I am one of those, who remove the ingredients on the go.
+Yes, I literally made it on the go.
+I was all set to make my 3 ingredient Chocolate Ice Cream for my kids as the earlier batch was over.
+But guess what, after I whipped the cream, I realized I do not have any condensed milk.
+Phew yes, I am one of those, who remove the ingredients on the go at times.
 I know, I need to improve here.
-Now what, What shall I do with the cream which I have whipped.
+Now what, What shall I do with the cream which I have whipped?

 I had a can of evaporated milk in my pantry crying to make something out of it.
-And since I was looking for something which would replace the creamy texture of milkmaid I decided to use the milk.
-Now after my successful bake of Eggless Gulkand Muffins, I was already working on ways to incorporate this more into my recipes.
-So I thought why not add some Gulkand to this.
-I do make pan (betel leaves) flavoured ice cream and I was sure this will taste delicious too.
+And since I was looking for something which would replace the creamy texture of Milkmaid I decided to use milk.
+Now after my successful baking of Eggless Gulkand Muffins, I was already working on ways to incorporate this more into my recipes.
+So I thought why not add some Gulkand to this?
+I do make pan (betel leaves) flavored ice cream and I was sure this will taste delicious too.

 What is Gulkand

-Gulkand is edible Rose petal Jam and consumption of it is believed to help the body in this warm summer weather.
-You can read more about Gulkand in my earlier post on Eggless Gulkand Muffins.
+Gulkand is an edible Rose petal Jam.
+Consumption of it is believed to help the body in this warm summer weather.
+You can read more about Gulkand in my post on Eggless Gulkand Muffins.

-The end result was a silky, rich and luxurious Gulkand Ice cream.
-We enjoyed this along with our friends and we all were craving for more.
+The end result would be a silky, rich, and luxurious Gulkand Ice cream.
+We enjoyed this along with our friends and we all were craving more.
 I have already made another batch of the same.

 The Theme